jark1234/131project/meetings.md

 - Who attended the meeting: Jaclyn Novel, Natalie, and Iskandar

-- Team updates (15min or less): Finishing project
+- Team updates (15min or less): Milestone 2

 - pair-programming (optional) (25 mins): NA

 - Summarize group progress: Natalie and Novel are finishing up coding their 6 requirements.
 Iskandar is writing ethical implications and Jaclyn is working on the README.

-Finishing milestone 2.
+### 2023-11-28 at 10:45

+- Who attended the meeting: Jaclyn Novel, Natalie, and Iskandar

+- Team updates (15min or less): Milestone 2

+- pair-programming (optional) (25 mins): NA

+- Summarize group progress: Team working to fix requirements.
+Jaclyn finishing README and Natalie editing the format of the homepage.

+### 2023-11-28 at 16:00

+- Who attended the meeting: Jaclyn Novel, Natalie

+- Team updates (15min or less): Milestone 2

+- pair-programming (optional) (25 mins): NA

+- Summarize group progress: Natalie, Novel and Jaclyn met to discuss finish requirement changes and codes to implement for milestone 2.
+Natalie will implement requirement 8, Jaclyn will implement 14, and will also update the requirements file with appropriate use cases.